Statson-Development/Statson-Documents/privacy-policy.md

         - Messages.
         - Users.

-Persistent Information is housed unencrypted in a password-protected database.
+Persistent Information is housed, unencrypted in a password-protected database.
 Transient Information remains in the Bot's cache during its uptime.
 While every effort is made to ensure the safety of stored data, complete security cannot be unconditionally assured.

 ## Feedback Provisions
 Any feedback, be it remarks, suggestions, error reports, or otherwise, shared by You, may be adapted or utilized as seen fit by us.